 - Lack of coordination or clumsiness of the affected hand

-- Numbness, weakness and tingling sensations can be felt
+- Lastly, numbness, weakness and tingling sensations can be felt

 - Take plenty of rest for fast healing of the condition.